November 1 HOPE

 Athletes know the reality of pain.
 They know about sweat, aches, and injuries.
 They know a lot about suffering that you never hear them discuss.
 Instead, they talk about their successes and wins.
 They know that the joy of winning is the reward, and it helps them to forget the pain.

 As a follower of Christ, this is so true.
 All of the challenges and pain in this life are nothing compared to the joy we will one day share.
 We have something to look forward to.
 Though we know about pain, we should also know about rewards.
-Are you talking about your rewards?
+What rewards are you expecting in heaven?

 1 Peter 4:7-5:14